pforret/jekyll.forret.com/_posts/2006/2006-08-28-no-more-smoking-in-restaurants.md

 I am already counting down to January 1st 2007 (125 days to go).
 From that day onwards, it will be forbidden to smoke in Belgian restaurants.
 Hallelujah!

 Some of you smokers out there are offended I should rejoice in such an event?
 Just remember that for us, non-smokers, cigarette smoke at the dinner table is as enjoyable as a (smelly) fart in the face.
-We&#8217;ve had to put up with that for way too long.
+We've had to put up with that for way too long.

 The announcements: [Restaurants rookvrij vanaf 2007 (NL)](http://smoking.visualizor.com/blog/2006/08/restaurants-rookvrij-vanaf-2007/) or [Restaurants sans fumeurs en 2007 (FR)](http://smoking.visualizor.com/blog/2006/08/restaurants-sans-fumeurs-en-2007/)